thewca/wca-regulations/wca-regulations.md

         - A3c2) If the parts of the puzzle are not fully aligned, then the competitor may align the faces, as long as misalignments stay within the limits of [Regulation 10f](regulations:regulation:10f).
         - A3c3) The competitor may reset the timer before the start of the solve.
         - A3c4) For Square-1, if the use of a thin object inside the puzzle has been enforced by the organisation team (see [Regulation A2b1](regulations:regulation:A2b1)), the competitor may remove the object from the puzzle during inspection.
-    - A3d) At the end of the inspection, the competitor places the puzzle on the mat, in any orientation.
-Penalty for placing it outside the mat: time penalty (+2 seconds).
+    - A3d) At the end of the inspection, the competitor places the puzzle on the mat, in any orientation, outside the line drawn on the mat (see [Regulation 7f3](regulations:regulation:7f3)).
+Penalty for placing it outside the mat or inside the line: time penalty (+2 seconds).
         - A3d2) When 8 seconds of inspection have elapsed, the judge calls "8 SECONDS".
         - A3d3) When 12 seconds of inspection have elapsed, the judge calls "12 SECONDS".
 - A4) Starting the solve:
     - A4b) The competitor uses their fingers to touch the elevated sensor surfaces of the timer.
 The competitor's palms must be facing down, and located on the side of the timer that is closer to them.
-Penalty: time penalty (+2 seconds).
+Finger tips must be behind the line drawn on the mat (see [Regulation 7f3](regulations:regulation:7f3)).Penalty: time penalty (+2 seconds).
         - A4b1) The competitor must have no physical contact with the puzzle between the inspection period and the start of the solve.
 Penalty: time penalty (+2 seconds).
     - A4d) If a Stackmat timer is in use, the competitor starts the solve by confirming that the timer light is green and then removing their hands from the timer (thus starting the timer).
         - A4d1) The competitor must start the solve within 15 seconds of the start of the inspection.
 Penalty: time penalty (+2 seconds).